 Robin Foster, a National Genealogy Examiner and a member of the South Carolina Genealogical Society suggests the Freedman Bureau records are crucial to tracing your African American genealogy back past 1870.

-Records from the Slave Era in the U.S. are so valuable because they create the bridge from before the Civil War—when few records existed that mention identifying information about individual slaves—to the 1870s where former slaves began appearing.
+Records from the Slave Era in the U.S. are so valuable because they create the bridge from before the Civil War—when few records existed that mention identifying information about individual enslaved people—to the 1870s where formerly enslaved individuals began appearing.
 Records give names, dates of birth, marriage, and death.
 Additionally, records provide clues to past slave owners and locations.

 The value of a single Bureau record to your family tree can be very exciting.
 Janis Forté, a lecturer, author, and publisher, and Recording Secretary of the Afro-American Genealogical and Historical Society of Chicago, was able to trace back three generations from one record.
 It even mentioned his slave ancestor’s daughters’ names and their married names.
 He discovered a great-great uncle had two marriages, one he didn’t know about.